MdCode002/WinGroundRm/README.md

     ```

 3. **install WinGroundRm :**
  ⚠️ Run this command in an administrative command prompt.
-It will add the Context Menu Entry and it will download the U2Net model, and place it at `C:\Users\{currentUser}\.u2net`.
-Make     sure not to delete `test.png` before executing this command:
+It will add the Context Menu Entry and it will download the U2Net model, and place it at `C:\Users\{currentUser}\.u2net`.<br>
+⚠️ Make sure not to delete `test.png` before executing this command.<br>
  ⚠️ After installation, please avoid moving the WinGroundRm folder.
 If needed, uninstall it and then reinstall it.